4teamwork/ftw.solr/README.rst

 Assuming there is a correctly configured index 'wordCloudTerms', a Word Cloud showing the most common terms across documents can be displayed.

+The Word Cloud is implemented in a browser view that can either be displayed stand-alone by traversing to /@@wordcloud or rendered in a portlet.

 Ajax-ified search form
 ----------------------